 3. Cultivate empathy:

 Empathy is the ability to understand and share the feelings of others.
-Cultivating empathy can help us see things from the perspective of others and foster compassion instead of judgment.
-Put yourself in others’ shoes and try to understand their background, experiences, and motivations.
+Cultivating empathy can help us see things from others’ perspectives and foster compassion instead of judgment.
+Put yourself in others’ shoes and try understanding their background, experiences, and motivations.
 Recognize that everyone has their own unique story, struggles, and challenges.
-Practice empathy by showing kindness, compassion, and understanding towards others, regardless of their differences or beliefs.
+Practice empathy by showing kindness, compassion, and understanding toward others, regardless of their differences or beliefs.

 4. Practice mindfulness: